-Global Unions' Washington Declaration G20 Declaration (13 November 2008) futures and addressing the oligopolistic structure of the credit rating agency industry, including by establishing public agencies and developing non-financial sustainability rating." regulate credit rating agencies to "avoid conflicts of interest, provide greater disclosure to investors and to issuers, and differentiate ratings for complex products"; ensure "strengthened capital requirements for banks' structured credit and securitization activities;" and "speed efforts to reduce the systemic risks of CDS and over-the-counter (OTC) derivatives transactions" including exchange traded or electronic trading platforms and market transparency.
+Global Unions' Washington Declaration G20 Declaration (13 November 2008) (15 November 2008) public agencies and developing non-financial sustainability rating." issuers, and differentiate ratings for complex products"; ensure "strengthened capital requirements for banks' structured credit and securitization activities;" and "speed efforts to reduce the systemic risks of CDS and over-the-counter (OTC) derivatives transactions; including exchange traded or electronic trading platforms, market transparency."
 (Immediate action by 31/03/09) "Regulating private investment firms such as hedge funds and private equity."
 "Private sector bodies that have already developed best practices for private pools of capital and/or hedge funds should bring forward proposals for a set of unified best practices.
 Finance Ministers should assess the adequacy of these proposals."
 (Immediate action by 31/03/09) "A review of the scope of financial regulation, with a special emphasis on institutions, instruments, and markets that are currently unregulated, along with ensuring that all systemically-important institutions are appropriately regulated, should also be undertaken."
 (Medium-term action) "Combating regulatory arbitrage within large financial groups and between jurisdictions."
-"Supervisors should collaborate to establish supervisory colleges for all major cross-border financial institutions, as part of efforts to strengthen the surveillance of cross-border firms" (Immediate action by 31/03/09) Not addressed "Adopting controls to limit speculative behaviour in trade exchanges including commodities and energy markets."
+"Supervisors should collaborate to establish supervisory colleges for all major cross-border financial institutions, as part of efforts to strengthen the surveillance of cross-border firms" (Immediate action by 31/03/09) "Adopting controls to limit speculative behaviour in trade exchanges including commodities and energy markets."
 Not addressed "Curbing corporate short-termism (1) by strengthening governance and tax rules on executive compensation."
 "Action needs to be taken, through voluntary effort or regulatory action, to avoid compensation schemes which reward excessive short-term returns or risk taking"; "The IMF, expanded FSF, and other regulators and bodies should develop recommendations to mitigate pro-cyclicality bank capital regulation and executive compensation."
 (Immediate action by 31/03/09) "Curbing corporate short-termism (2) by strengthening governance and tax rules on board of directors' responsibilities, risk management and distribution of corporate profits."
 "Strong action is also required to stem the loss of revenues to tax havens [].
 This will require strengthening the political support for the OECD's work in this area."
-"Regulators should develop enhanced guidance to strengthen banks' risk management practices, in line with international best practices" (Immediate action by 31/03/09) "Authorities should implement national and international measures that protect the global financial system from uncooperative and nontransparent jurisdictions"; "Tax authorities, drawing upon the work of relevant bodies such as the [OECD], should continue efforts to promote tax information exchange."
+"Regulators should develop enhanced guidance to strengthen banks' risk management practices, in line with international best practices" (Immediate action by 31/03/09) "Authorities should implement national and international measures that protect the global financial system from uncooperative and non- transparent jurisdictions"; "Tax authorities, drawing upon the work of relevant bodies such as the [OECD], should continue efforts to promote tax information exchange."
 (Medium-term action)